-As is also the nature of some DIY projects, I decided not too long afterwards that I wanted to give the plain mantel a little bit of a facelift.
+As is also the nature of some DIY projects, I decided not too long afterward that I wanted to give the plain mantel a little bit of a facelift.

 So next came the Simple Mantel Makeover where we added back in the ballasters on either side of the lower portion of the mantel, and the marble look contact paper around the fireplace itself.

-That brings you up to speed and back to current day!
+That brings you up to speed and back to the current day!